mohamedfouadhanani/deep-learning-framework/README.md

 ## Introduction

-A from-scratch deep learning framework implementation in Python with NumPy.
+A from-scratch basic deep learning framework implementation in Python with NumPy, with syntax similar to TensorFlow and implementation similar to the lectures given by professor [Andrew Ng](https://www.andrewng.org/) in the course [The Deep Learning Specialization](https://www.deeplearning.ai/courses/deep-learning-specialization/?utm_medium=referral&utm_source=andrew-website).

 ## Dependencies